 The Facebook application software enables users to connect with friends through the Facebook social media network.
 You can use Messenger to chat with friends, comment on their posts, and more.

 You don’t need an app to use Facebook.
 You can also download apps for Windows PCs, Android phones, and iOS devices.

 Apple’s iTunes software is available for a variety of devices.
 You can use it to listen to music and podcasts.

 Application Software vs. System Software

-Let me briefly describe some examples of system and application software so that you can better understand their differences.
+Let me briefly describe some examples of systems and application software so that you can better understand their differences.

 On the other hand, the system software is designed to communicate with the computer’s hardware.
-Microsoft Word is an example of application software, which facilitates completing a task for the user.
+Microsoft Word is an example of application software that facilitates completing a task for the user.